galaktor/raph.es/content/blog/pi-lipo.md

 > The HDMI specification requires all source devices to provide at least 55mA (milliamps) on the 5V line for the purpose of reading the EDID of a display.

 ### VSense pin
 This is a special pin on the microcontroller of the Pi.
 From what I could gather, it has to be kept high so that the MCU knows that there's sufficient voltage for operation.
-If this has no power, the MCU will not work.
-For this however, it seems that 3.3V is sufficient and 5V is not really required. [citation needed]
+If this has insufficient power, the MCU will deactivate.

+However, it [seems](http://www.daveakerman.com/?page_id=1294) that 3.3V is sufficient to keep the pin high and 5V is not really required.

+TODO: reference datasheet on VSense pin

 ### RG2
-Since most of the board works with 3.3V or less, the regulator at "RG2" has the job of stepping down the USB 5V to be 3.3V.
-The 3.3V that come out of RG2 go into two other regulators, "RG1" and "RG3" - those step the voltage down even more for components that need less than the 3.3V from RG2.
+Since most of the components on the Pi PCB work on 3.3V or less, a voltage regulator marked "RG2" has the job of stepping down the USB 5V to be 3.3V.
+The regulated output from RG2 also flows into two other regulators, "RG1" and "RG3" - those step the voltage down even further for components which tolerate less volts.

-This is where things get very interesting, and I'll get back to RG2 in a moment.
+This is where things get very interesting, and I'll come back to RG2 in a moment.

+## It's a feature, not a bug.
+This is not a flaw.
+Raspberry Pi boards are not designed for embedded projects.
+Instead, they are supposed to be small, cheap computers for use in education.
+It's compatibility with USB and HDMI are features, not bugs.

+That said, with some modification a Pi can still be very useful in embedded projects such as the one I have in mind.

 ## How much current does a Pi draw?
+The amount of current a Raspberry Pi will draw depends on a few factors.
+I have a Model A which can draw as little as 115mA.
+The model B has additional components - most notably an ethernet controller - and can require three times as much as the model A. The B+ is fairly new and I've heard it's optimized a bit compared to the B even though it has even more connectors.

+I have a model A so I'll be concerned about that one here.

+In addition to the on-board components, the peripherals will typicall increase the Pi's draw significantly, i.e. Wi-Fi dongles

 TODO

 ### Disable video output to save power